blocknetdx/documentation/docs/service-nodes/setup.md

 	  1218725
 	  ```
 	  Note: The DASH container, and perhaps others containers, will also require
-      these same parameters to be passed to the CLI command.
+      these same parameters to be passed to the CLI
+      command. [edit: The latest SYS container does *not* require the additional parameter]
 	  - Now let's consider another case where more *docker* knowledge
       could be required.
 Let's consider the case where
       `docker-compose down` fails to complete due to receiving a timeout
       error something like the following: